saturneric/GpgFrontend-Manual/src/content/docs/guides/text-operations.md

 ### Sending to a Chat App

-A normal encrypted message is a large block of text, and chat apps often mangle it.
+A normal encrypted message is a large block of text, and chat apps often break it.
 GpgFrontend has a second kind of encryption made for exactly that case.
 See [Instant Messaging](/guides/instant-messaging/).